jjthomas/rule_engine/README.md

 like latency, etc.), it prints any values of other columns and pairs of these values that are associated with unusual average values of the metric.

-String, int, and double columns are supported.
-String columns with cardinality up to 100 will be considered.
-Int/double columns with cardinality up to 50 will be left as is, while such columns with greater cardinality will be discretized into 15 buckets of equal size, plus a separate bucket for nulls.
-The metric column must be int or double.
-If it has cardinality above 50, it will be discretized the same way as other columns.
-If not, it is expected to have values in the range [0, 256), and will be floored to int type if it is double.

 Any column values whose average metric values are are `z_thresh` standard deviations away from the global dataset metric average and appear in at least `count_thresh` rows will be reported in the 1D stats section of the output.
 For example, with